Why aren't contacts seeing the same privileged access information?

 For more information, refer to:

 Answer ID 1838: Setting up privileged access

 Answer ID 1779: Verifying that privileged access is set up correctly

 Additionally, see 'Overview: Answer and Question Details Page' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.